 In the WTO Agreement on Basic Telecommunications Services of February 1997, the United States retained restrictions only for direct investment (20%) and committed to eliminate restrictions for indirect investment.
-In consideration of this, with regard to indirect investments, equivalency determination was eliminated for WTO member countries, and enabled free entry in principle so that the FCC (Federal Communications Commission) regulations (November 1997) on the entry of foreign carriers presume that the public interest is not served even when the investment by WTO member countries does not exceed 25%; however, the regulation has not yet been eliminated.
+In consideration of this, with regard to indirect investments, equivalency determination was eliminated for WTO member countries, and the U.S. adopted interpretation to enable free entry in principle that, in the FCC (Federal Communications Commission) regulations (November 1997) on the entry of foreign carriers, the public interest is served even when the investment by WTO member countries does exceed 25%.
+However, the regulation has not yet been eliminated.
 In order to ensure a flexible network of foreign telecommunication business, elimination of the regulation is desired.
 Also, concerning the eligibility criteria of "public interest" for entry of foreign businesses into the US market in relation to Articles 214 and 310(b)(4) of the Federal Communications Act as set forth by the above-mentioned FCC regulations, preliminary reviews based on factors not related to telecommunications policies, such as "trade concerns", "foreign policy", and "significant danger to competition", inhibit the period and predictability for foreign business entries, and thus constitute substantial barriers to foreign company participation in the market.
 As an example, it took an inordinately long time for a Japanese company's subsidiary to be granted a license.

-Furthermore, in these public interest examinations, there is no legal basis to have a body called "Team Telecom" carrying out examinations, and the content of examinations is also unclear.
+Furthermore, in these public interest examinations, there is no legal basis to have a body called "Team Telecom" from authorities concerned, and the content of examinations is also unclear.